 Many aspects of the budget development process occur throughout the fiscal year.
-Each month, the Authority prepares budget-to-actual and other financial reports for staff and the Board of Directors.
+Each month, the Finance department prepares budget-to-actual and other financial reports for staff and the Board of Directors.
 Continual monitoring of the current year activity identifies any budget adjustments necessary.

-The Chief Executive Officer may authorize adjustments to the adopted budget as requested by staff between individual line items within expense categories (compensation and benefits, operations, and capital).
 Board approval is needed to increase the total budgeted expense per fund or transfer budget authorization between expense categories.

-The Authority sends monthly traffic and revenue data to the Traffic and Revenue Consultant throughout the year.
-In January, the Authority coordinates with the Traffic and Revenue Consultant to provide an updated current fiscal year projection and next fiscal year estimate.
+The Finance department sends monthly traffic and revenue data to the Traffic and Revenue Consultant throughout the year.
+In January, the Director of Finance coordinates with the Traffic and Revenue Consultant to provide an updated current fiscal year projection and next fiscal year estimate.